-The riberry tree is medium to large-sized and occurs naturally in littoral and subtropical rainforests in northern New South Wales and southern Queensland.
+The Riberry tree (also known as Syzygium luehmannii) is medium to large-sized and occurs naturally in littoral and subtropical rainforests in northern New South Wales and southern Queensland.
 It also grows in tropical rainforests of northern Queensland.

 The berries are harvested from late November to mid January however plantings in the southern parts of Australia may produce fruit into later February.